michielbdejong/michielbdejong.com/theo/n-to-n.md

 Since each function `F` can be interpreted as a permutation, it has a dual `D`, such that `D(F(A))=A`.
 Some functions are their own dual.
 Also, there is also a cycle length `c` such that applying `F` for `c` times in a row will be equivalent to the identity operation.
-For functions that are their own dual, `c=1`, and for functions that are their dual's dual, `c=2`.
+For functions that are their own dual, `c=1`.
 This corresponds to the cycle-type of the permutation to which the function is equivalent.
 For `n=1` variables, both functions have `c=1`.
 For `n=2`, there are 10 with `c=1` and 14 with `c=2`.

 We can also look at the number of input variables each output variable depends on.
 For instance, the output `NOT(A)` depends on only one input